prellgroup/GetIonSPA/README.md

 The programs (except the GUI) have been tested on both Windows and Linux platforms.
 In general, they should be fully cross-platform, though installation details can be expected to vary.

-Full details will appear in forthcoming papers.
+Full details are described in the papers reference in the Bibliography below.

 ## Currently active programs:
     Primary command line programs: